microsoft/WingtipTicketsSaaS-StandaloneApp/README.md

 ## WingtipSaaS-StandaloneApp
+A sample standalone single-tenant SaaS application plus management scripts, built on Azure SQL Database, that might be installed in a tenant's subscription.

 This project contains a sample Web application and management scripts that embody common patterns used with Azure SQL Database.
 It is a simple event-management and ticket-selling app for a single venue.
 As a standalone app, it could be installed in the ISV's or the venue's Azure subscription.
 Venue data is stored in a single SQL database.
 The app uses the same patterns that might be used if the venue wrote the application for themselves.